UN launches Venezuela human rights abuse probe | DW | 27.09.2019

 Read more: US bans Cuba's Raul Castro over Maduro support

-Venezuelan Ambassador Jorge Valero called the decision a "hostile initiative", and said Venezuela will not cooperate with the new investigation.
+Jorge Valero, Venezuela's ambassador to the United Nations, called the resolution a "hostile initiative", and said Venezuela will not cooperate with the new investigation.

 "The imposition of an additional monitoring mechanism will never receive the consent of my country," Valero told the council.